koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/04_simulation_implementation.typ

 A central component of the methodology is the implementation of LLM-powered decision-making that transforms abstract agent profiles into concrete adoption choices.
 Each agent is implemented as an `AssistantAgent` from the AutoGen Chat library, receiving constructed prompts combining their behavioral profile with current environmental information, enabling dynamic, context-sensitive responses aligned with Rogers' theory.

-To avoid context leakage and aims to ensure that agents make decisions based solely on the information available at each simulation step, each agent has their own model client, allowing for a single instance of the LLM to be used for all agents while maintaining isolation.
+To avoid context leakage and to ensure that agents make decisions based solely on the information available at each simulation step, each agent has their own model client, allowing for a single instance of the LLM to be used for all agents while maintaining isolation.

 == Agent-Based Decision-Making Architecture